shkyler/gmit-pands-project/README.md

 _**normdist(x,type):**_ This is a function that takes 2 arguments(x is an int, type is a string). 'type' is representative of the species.
 Depending on the type entered, this function will create a normal distribution curve by calling the datacolumn() function for the column specified by 'x'.
 [17]

 #### 3.1.4 - Section 4 - User Interface
+The user interface is the part of the software that the user will interact with.
+It will asks questions of the user in order to get the required details.
+It will then use these user inputs to create the outputs required and return them to the user.
+There are 3 main parts to the user interface:

+_**The Splash Screen**_ When the program is first run this is what is printed to the terminal.
+It serves as a home screen.
+From here the user can decide to either analyse data, see the help file or quit the program.

+_**help():**_ This is a very simple function that prints out a list of commands that can be accepted by the program, ordered by the various screens in the program.
+It can only be run from the splash screen and once it is run it will automatically start up a new analysis session.

+_**session():**_ THis is a function used to manage an analysis sesssion.
+It asks the user for the information that is used to decide what outputs are required.
+Note that all user inputs are controlled by using a while loop.
+If the user tries to enter invalid data - the while loop will keep asking until a valid input is entered(this trick was learned when programming a Rock, Paper Scissors game [18]).
+Once the program has returned the data or graph as specified by the user, the session() funtion will ask if more analysis is required.
+From here the user can either quit the program or start another session.

 ### 3.2 How to use it